cofinalsubnets/mallow/README.md

 # Mallow #

 Mallow is a little data deserializer and DSL that mildly eases the task of processing heterogeneous data sets.
-It is small, stateless, and strives to take advantage of neat-o Ruby language features while reinventing ~~as few wheels as possible~~ ~~relatively few wheels~~ fewer than one wheel per 20 LOC.
+It is small, stateless, and strives to take advantage of neat-o Ruby language features while reinventing ~~as few wheels as possible~~ ~~relatively few wheels~~ <  1 wheel / 20 LOC.

 ## Papa teach me to mallow ##